lcnr/crow/README.md

 A simple and fairly efficient pixel based 2D graphics library. **crow** is designed to be easy to use and should allow users to do nearly everything they want without requiring custom renderers or unsafe code.

+The most recent documentation can be found [here](https://docs.rs/crow/0.3.0/crow/).

 ## Examples

 ```rust